levoxtrip/PKB/docs/topics/be.md

 Connect with other people

+## Affirmation
+- I deserve to be appreciated.
+- I am strong.
+- I can do this.
+- I am proud of who I am.
+- I am stronger because of my struggles.
+- I am kind.
+- I am beautiful inside and out.
+- I am enough.
+- I am grateful for the gifts in my life.
+- I am attracting positive experiences in my life.
+- I am open to new opportunities.
+- I deserve respect and loyalty.
+- I will achieve my goals.
+- I am successful.
+- I appreciate what I have in life right now.
+- I embrace change.
+- I deserve peace.
+- I will Stay away from negative forces in life.
+- I am a gift.
+- I am confident.
+- I am blessed.
+- I choose to see the positive, even in tough times.
+- I will follow my heart.

 ## Bad day
 When you have a bad day - make that somebody else has a great day.
 Use your suffering into service - doing something good for something else.